Puzan789/Transformers_From_Scratch/Readme.md

 # 🌟 My Learning Journey with Transformers 🌟

 Welcome to my coding journey!
 Starting today, I am building a transformer from scratch.
-This repository codes and documents from my learning process, with each step detailed in its own README file.
+This repository contains  codes and documents from my learning process, with each step detailed in its own README file.

 ## 🚀 Journey Overview